neptune-ai/neptune-client/README.md

 Add a snippet to any step of your ML pipeline once.
 Decide what and how you want to log.
 Run a million times.

-* <a href="https://docs.neptune.ai/integrations-and-supported-tools/intro"><b>Any framework:</b></a> any code, PyTorch, PyTorch Lightning, TensorFlow/Keras, Sklearn, lightGBM, XGBoost, Optuna, Kedro.
+* <a href="https://docs.neptune.ai/integrations/"><b>Any framework:</b></a> any code, PyTorch, PyTorch Lightning, TensorFlow/Keras, scikit-learn, LightGBM, XGBoost, Optuna, Kedro.

-* <a href="https://docs.neptune.ai/you-should-know/what-can-you-log-and-display"><b>Any metadata type:</b></a> metrics, parameters, dataset and model versions, images, interactive plots, videos, hardware (GPU, CPU, memory), code state.
+* <a href="https://docs.neptune.ai/logging/what_you_can_log/"><b>Any metadata type:</b></a> metrics, parameters, dataset and model versions, images, interactive plots, videos, hardware (GPU, CPU, memory), code state.

-* <a href="https://docs.neptune.ai/how-to-guides/neptune-api"><b>From anywhere in your ML pipeline:</b></a> multinode pipelines, distributed computing, log during or after execution, log offline, and sync when you are back online.
+* <a href="https://docs.neptune.ai/usage/pipelines/"><b>From anywhere in your ML pipeline:</b></a> multinode pipelines, distributed computing, log during or after execution, log offline, and sync when you are back online.
 &nbsp;

 &nbsp;